Samsung reportedly plans 4G and premium 5G versions of Galaxy S10 Plus

 Samsung’s 2019 phone launch decisions are being impacted by competitive pressures, including its longstanding desire to be “first” with important technology innovations.
 It’s clear at this stage that almost all of the earliest 5G phones will be powered by Qualcomm Snapdragon chips, which dozens of companies have been actively testing throughout 2018.
 Qualcomm recently said that 5G devices with its Snapdragon chips will likely become broadly available in April 2019, and though Samsung could use its own Exynos 5G-ready components to debut products before then, demand will likely be restricted to early adopters in specific geographies — a small but non-trivial market.

 To meet global demand of around 40 million units per year for the Galaxy S series, Samsung will reportedly introduce multiple versions of the S10, including an entry-level Galaxy S10, a regular S10, and a regular S10 Plus, all with 4G LTE support.
-Only the S10 Plus will be offered with the option of a 5G system, which will come at a higher price, and require four to five additional antennas.
+Only the S10 Plus will be offered with the option of a 5G system, which will come at a higher price and require four to five additional antennas.
 The company apparently expects to sell 2 million 5G phones in 2019, though it’s not clear whether that number is solely for the Galaxy S10 Plus or includes other models.

-Since 5G chips and antennas come in both “millimeter wave” and “sub-6 GHz” variants, which may or may not consume additional space inside a phone’s housing, it’s also uncertain whether the 5G version of the S10 Plus will be larger, make compromises to battery life, or compromise on dual-mode 5G support to add the new functionality.
+Since 5G chips and antennas come in both “millimeter wave” and “sub-6 GHz” variants, which may or may not consume additional space inside a phone’s housing, it’s also uncertain whether the 5G version of the S10 Plus will be larger, impact battery life, or compromise on dual-mode 5G support to add the new functionality.
 Rival Huawei, which developed its own 5G chipset, is expecting 5G chips to guzzle power and require substantial heatsinks.
 Samsung may be engineering the S10 Plus chassis specifically with all of the 5G components in mind, leaving the 4G version with additional space inside that could be filled by a battery.

 Apart from its 4G and 5G options, the Galaxy S10 Plus is expected to have a roughly 6.5-inch screen, as well as Samsung’s latest camera and processor technology.
-It will compete directly with Apple’s 6.5-inch version of the iPhone Xs, which yesterday was tipped to be called the iPhone Xs Max, and which will almost certainly not include a 5G option.
+It will compete directly with Apple’s 6.5-inch version of the iPhone Xs, which yesterday was tipped to be called the iPhone Xs Max and which will almost certainly not include a 5G option.